ranigera/MultiModalMRI_Habits/README.md

-# MultiModalMRI_Habits
-Repository for the study "Characterizing habit learning in the human brain at the individual and group levels: a multi-modal MRI study" (Gera et al.)
+# Repository for the study "Characterizing habit learning in the human brain at the individual and group levels: a multi-modal MRI study" (Gera et al.)

 ## Notes: